Envisioning Seneca Village

 Further Reading on Seneca Village

-Envisioning Seneca Village is a collaborative project between Gergely Baics, Meredith Linn, Leah Meisterlin, and Myles Zhang that integrates our expertise in archaeology, social history, historical geographic information systems (GIS), and digital architectural reconstruction.
+Gergely Baics, Meredith B. Linn, Leah Meisterlin, and Myles Zhang are the co-creators of Envisioning Seneca Village.
+We integrate our expertise in archaeology, social history, historical geographic information systems (GIS), and digital architectural reconstruction.
 The project has been aided by research assistants, additional support from the Central Park Conservancy, and generous guidance from a diverse group of Seneca Village advisors and stakeholders.
 Learn more about the project and team.